-Make this training survey accessible to your employees by sharing through email, embedding on webpage, SMS, and many other sharing platforms.
+Make this training survey easily accessible to your employees by sharing through email, embedding on webpage, SMS, and many other sharing platforms.

 Conduct needs analysis surveys at regular intervals using our recurring surveys feature.
 Automate the needs assessment survey template.
 Schedule, Save, and Forget.

 Schedule email reminders to partial or non-respondents, customize the email message, and you're good to go!

 Training needs assessment is the process of analyzing and identifying the areas to impart training to the employees.
 Companies can conduct training needs analysis every time a new project is undertaken.
 It helps them to understand how adaptable their employees are to the skills the project demands.

 Depending on the needs assessment, a training program is organized that can stretch from a few weeks to months depending on the complexity of the project.